-She couldn’t have been much older than my own children and we exchanged smiles as Brian and I moved into the row next to her.
+There was nothing unusual about her, she wasn’t much older than my own children and we exchanged smiles as Brian and I moved into the empty seats next to her.
 She didn’t sing during worship, but not everyone does.
 She shook my hand when we exchanged “Merry Christmas” greetings with our neighbors.

-There was an empty seat between us but it suddenly felt like a gulf.
+The empty seat between us suddenly felt like a gulf.
 I noticed that she wiped her eyes with her fingertips.
 I heard her sniff.
 A moment later she wiped her cheek with her hand.
 Then, continuing to sniff, she wiped the tears off her jaw.

-Trying to show compassion and understanding as a mother would, I turned toward her and tried to smile.
+Trying to show compassion and understanding as any mother would, I turned toward her with a look of compassion.
 She was red-faced and it was clear she was swallowing back sobs.
 I fished through my purse for tissues; I gave her some and kept one.
 I started to cry for her.

 It was almost impossible to focus on the sermon as I wondered what made this precious, beautiful young woman so sad at Christmastime – the happiest season of all.
 Had she lost a parent?
 A sibling?
 A child?
 A boyfriend?
 A job?
 Her hopes and dreams?
 Was she alone in a new city?
 Was she simply alone?
 Had she just received a serious health diagnosis?
 Was she overwhelmed with guilt?
 Shame?
 Fear?